debiki/talkyard/README.md

 That project includes a Vagrantfile so you can get started quickly.
 — When you checkout that project, you'll also checkout this project, as a submodule.

+**Note:** Unfortunately I haven't upgraded *debiki-site-seed* the last few months, so, right now, if you check it out, you'll find a really old version of *debiki-server*.
+Hopefully I'll update it soon. /2014-09-11